open-telemetry/opentelemetry-dotnet-instrumentation/src/OpenTelemetry.AutoInstrumentation/DuckTyping/README.md

 }
 ```

-This attribute can be used in `Properties` or `Methods` in the proxy definition and is used by the library to select the members we want to access.
+This attribute can be used in `Properties` or `Methods` in the proxy definition
+and is used by the library to select the members we want to access.

-### Example
+### Example with control bindings

 The following example shows multiple uses of the `DuckAttribute`: